-Emily Garside chatted to actor and writer Alun Saunders ahead of his retelling of the Brothers Grimm classic, The Magic Porridge Pot, showing at The Sherman Theatre over Christmas.
+Emily Garside caught up with actor and writer Alun Saunders ahead of his retelling of the Brothers Grimm classic, The Magic Porridge Pot, showing at The Sherman Theatre over Christmas.

 Alun Saunders: The Saunders family have ALWAYS loved theatre.
 Although my parents never worked in theatre, they always had an interest in it, and would take us to see the annual Llanelli pantomime at Theatr Elli.
 I’ve got a memory of my Dad knowing some of the performers in it, such as Terry Whitelock, and Denny Twp… Although I’m thinking that may have been a stage name.
 The other cool thing about my Dad knowing some of the performers was getting to go backstage to meet them afterwards, and that was probably my first experience of seeing the stage ‘from the stage’, when the lights are out and the curtain’s down.
 It felt magical, like we were getting an insight into that world.